turlucode/ros-docker-gui/README.md

 ### Known Wayland limitations

 ROS related GUI programs seem to working fine.
 Other programs like `meld` or `vscode` also seem to be working fine.
-There might be cases where some GUI do not work as expected.
+There might be cases where some GUIs do not work as expected.
 Feel free to open a ticket so we can look into it.

-For example, we know RViz is not ready for Wayland, hence we will need to use the `xcb` (X11) plugin instead of the one for Wayland and therefore we will use `QT_QPA_PLATFORM=xcb` for all QT applications.
+For example, we know RViz is not ready for Wayland; hence we will need to use the `xcb` (X11) plugin instead of the one for Wayland and therefore we will use `QT_QPA_PLATFORM=xcb` for all QT applications.
 More info [here](#rviz-wayland-known-issues).

 ## Supported ROS Images